-As with the Proposed Action, hazardous materials that would be encountered would be identified, remediated, or isolated during construction in accordance with the requirements and policies of the EPA, NYSDEC, and NYCDEP.
-Hazardous materials impacts to workers, the general public, and the environment would be avoided through implementation of soil and groundwater management plans and a site-specific health and safety program.
-Neither this alternative nor the Proposed Action is expected to result in any significant adverse impacts.
+As with the Proposed Action, hazardous materials that would be encountered would be identified, remediated or isolated during construction in accordance with the requirements and policies of the EPA, NYSDEC, and NYCDEP.
+Hazardous materials impacts to workers, the general public and the environment would be avoided through implementation of soil and groundwater management plans and a site-specific health and safety program.
+Neither this Alternative nor the Proposed Action is expected to results in any significant adverse impacts.

-Similar to the Proposed Action, this alternative would not be expected to result in impacts to infrastructure in and around the Project Site.
-It is assumed that the existing CWIS would be utilized under this alternative.
+Similar to the Proposed Action, this Rebuilding Alternative would not be expected to impact infrastructure for the Project Site.
 The overall demand and generation rates for infrastructure are not expected to be different from the Proposed Action.
+Neither this alternative nor the Proposed Action would be expected to result in significant adverse impacts to infrastructure in and around the Project Site.